-The Nicollet County Public Health Team offers a variety of family home visiting services by registered nurses and community health workers to support parents, caregivers, and children.
+The Nicollet County Public Health Team offers a variety of family home visiting services by registered nurses, social workers, and community health workers to support parents, caregivers, and children.

 Babies communicate with predictable body language, but sometimes it is difficult to decode.
 Below are a few videos to help translate what your baby is telling you.

 - Baby cues video (I want to play): https://www.youtube.com/watch?v=gGApWAUuxas

 - Baby cues video (I need a break): https://www.youtube.com/watch?v=OQvCj-weoow

 Pregnant women in their 7th through 9th month of pregnancy, babies after being enrolled in medical assistance, and children can receive car seats and booster seats through their Blue Plus or UCare medical assistance plan.
 Please visit the child passenger safety page for more information.